callahanchris/callahanchris.github.io/source/_posts/2014-09-12-china-map-project-part-3-refactoring-using-replace-method-with-method-object.markdown

 date: 2014-09-12 15:05:42 -0400
 comments: true
 categories:
-published: false
 ---

 *This post is the third in a series about my recent side project, [A Map of China](http://amapofchina.herokuapp.com).
 Check out the [first post](http://callahanchris.github.io/blog/2014/09/11/china-map-project-part-1-nokogiri/), [second post](http://callahanchris.github.io/blog/2014/09/11/china-map-project-part-2-bringing-the-map-to-life-with-jvectormap/) and the [project repo](https://github.com/callahanchris/china-map) on Github.*

 ### Refactoring!

 I enjoy refactoring.
-I've watched a few great technical talks on the topic (link to Ben Orenstein and Katrina Owen), dug further into the topic with two amazing books: [POODR]() and [Refactoring: Ruby Edition]().
-One main lesson I've gleaned from consuming these resources and applying their recommendations to my own code is the importance of having clean, succinct, well-designed code.
+I've watched [a few](https://www.youtube.com/watch?v=DC-pQPq0acs) [great](https://www.youtube.com/watch?v=J4dlF0kcThQ) [technical talks](https://www.youtube.com/watch?v=8bZh5LMaSmE) on refactoring and dug further into the topic with two amazing books: [*Practical Object-Oriented Design in Ruby*](http://www.poodr.com/) by Sandi Metz and [*Refactoring: Ruby Edition*](http://martinfowler.com/books/refactoringRubyEd.html) by Jay Fields, Shane Harvie, and Martin Fowler (with Kent Beck).
+One main lesson I've gleaned from these resources and applying their recommendations to my own code is the importance of having clean, succinct, well-designed code.
 Code that is easy to read is easy to understand and easy to change when the time comes.
 I find that pushing my code further towards this goal is both highly challenging and highly rewarding work.

-Recently, I have been reading through Refactoring: Ruby Edition and trying to implement some of the refactoring patterns into my own code.
-One pattern in particular struck me as something I could implement in the backend of my China map application: Replace Method with Method Object.
+Recently, I have been reading through *Refactoring: Ruby Edition* and trying to implement some of the refactoring patterns it details in my own code.
+With regards to my China map application, one pattern struck me as particularly useful: Replace Method with Method Object.
 Quoting Martin Fowler:

 > In this book I emphasize the beauty of small methods.
 By extracting pieces out of a large method, you make things much more comprehensible.